Python - Tips & snippets

 How to transform an XML file using XSLT in Python ?

-1. Install requirements, as root :
+1. Install requirements, as :

 apt install libxml2-dev libxslt-dev